Campus Renewal Program

 In 2020, King's embarked on a long-term campus revitalization project with the goal of developing spaces that empower flexible student experiences and amplify the self-starter nature of our student body.
 Each improvement to campus is made possible through gifts from supporters.

-Campus Renewal Program Projects
+Completed Campus Renewal Projects

 Cafeteria